Shot Peening: Almen Intensity, Residual Stress & Process Validation Standards.

 Static limit of the material is that amount of stress that applied to the material itself one time only cause the brake; it is measured following ISO 6892-1.**

-Two centuries ago during the first development of railways industry, one of issues was related to the broken axes of trains carriages under loads; while stress due to the load was consistently far from static limit of the material used, still those shafts were breaking regardless changing material or manufacturing methods.
+Two centuries ago during the first development of railways industry, one of the issues was related to the broken axes of trains carriages under loads; while stress due to the load was consistently far from static limit of the material used, still those shafts were breaking regardless changing material or manufacturing methods.
 Further investigations shown that the failures were all of the same kind.

 Conclusion was that a part loaded periodically can fail even under a stress far away from the static limit of its material.
 Figuring out: